iframesh0pl1ft3r5/smsX/README.md

+# Archive Notice
+Development of this project has been stopped and the repository has been archived.
+This project can be considered dead.

 # smsX
 This is the source code for our new smsX client!
 You can also find the installers for our old client.